roitberg-group/torchani-amber/mlmm-dev/README.md

   performance boost over CPU.

 - `cuda_device_index` (int)
   The index of the cuda device.
 If `use_cuda_device` is `.false.` this flag should be omitted (or set to -1).
 If `use_cuda_device` is `.true.` then it has to be set to a positive integer, and it is set by default to 0.
 Only set it to a different GPU index if the CPU can access more than one CUDA device.

 - `use_torchani_charges` (bool)
-   Only available if If `model_type` is set to `animbis`.
+   Requires a charge-predicting model.
 Partial charges for the QM atoms will be predicted by torchani (wB97X/tzvp/MBIS level, in vacuo), in each step, and the interface uses the forcefield charges to calculate the eelectrostatic coupling between the QM and MM regions, at the mechanical embedding level.

 - `use_charges_derivatives` (bool)
-   Only available if If `model_type` is set to `animbis` and `use_torchani_charges` is `.true.`.
+   Only used if `use_torchani_charges` is `.true.`.
 It consideres the predicted charges dependence on atomic coordinates for forces calculation.
 Makes the code a bit slower for large systems, but it is still recommended to set it `true`.

-- `polarize_qm_charges`(bool)
+- `mlmm_coupling`(int)
     Only used if `qmmm_int` is set to 2.
-A polarization correction is included to account the effect of the MM region.

-- `distort_qm_energy`(bool)
-   Only used if `qmmm_int` is set to 2.
-The in vacuo QM energy is corrected with a term called distortion energy, that is assumed to be proportional and of opposite sign to the polarization energy.
+    If `= 0`, don't apply polarization and distortion energy corrections.
+If `= 1`, A polarization correction is included to account the effect of the MM region, and the in vacuo QM energy is corrected with a term called distortion energy, that is assumed to be proportional and of opposite sign to the polarization energy.

 - `distortion_k`(double precision)
    Only used if `distort_qm_energy` is `.true.`.
 The proporcionality constant fot the distortion correction.

+- `pol_H` (double precision)
+  Only used  if `polarize_qm` is `.true.`.
+It allowes the user to manually indicate the atomic polarizability desired for Hydrogen atoms.
+The same can be done for all atoms of the second period (pol_H, pol_C, pol_N, etc.)

+Output related options:
 - `write_xyz` (bool)
    Writes xyz coordinates of QM region.

 - `write_forces` (bool)
    Writes forces acting on QM atoms.

+- `write_charges_grad` (bool)
+   Writes derivatives of the partial charges of the QM region w.r.t. the coords.

 - `write_charges` (bool)
-   Only used if `use_torchani_charges` is `.true.`.
-Writes partial charges predicted by torchani.
+   Writes partial charges of the QM region

-- `pol_H` (double precision)
-  Only used  if `polarize_qm` is `.true.`.
-It allowes the user to manually indicate the atomic polarizability desired for Hydrogen atoms.
-The same can be done for all atoms of the second period (pol_H, pol_C, pol_N, etc.)

-NOT EXTENSIVELY TESTED:
+EXPERIMENTAL OPTIONS:

 - `use_switching_function` (bool)
   If set to `true`, torchani estimates how similar the prediction between the